 Lance is now working on a biography, TRUE NATURE: The Pilgrimage of Peter Matthiessen, for Knopf/Pantheon (US) and Chatto & Windus (UK).
-For this project, Lance has been awarded the 2020 Hazel Rowley Literary Fellowship; a Robert and Ina Caro Research/Travel Fellowship; a research fellowship at the Harry Ransom Center; and a 2020/21 residential fellowship at the Leon Levy Center for Biography (CUNY).
+For this project, Lance has been awarded the 2020 Hazel Rowley Literary Fellowship; a Robert and Ina Caro Research/Travel Fellowship; a research fellowship at the Harry Ransom Center; a 2020/21 fellowship at the Leon Levy Center for Biography (CUNY); and a MacDowell Fellowship.

 Lance holds a masters degree in longform journalism from the Arthur L. Carter Journalism Institute, NYU.